A. Purpose of the Policy

 S. Policy Review

-The School of Physical Therapy Disability Accommodation Policy will be reviewed by the Academic Affairs committee, in consultation with DSS, and modified as needed.
+The School of Rehabilitation Science Disability Accommodation Policy will be reviewed by the Academic Affairs committee, in consultation with AES, and modified as needed.
 The policy will be reviewed annually for the first three years and biannually thereafter.